 Kicking Horse pass is the primary movement corridor between Banff and Yoho National Parks.
-It is a narrow corridor, bisected by the TransCanada Highway and Canadian Pacific Railway.
+It is a narrow corridor, bisected by the TransCanada Highway and Canadian

+Pacific Railway.
+It is one of the few passes across the continental divide that has gentle slopes and continuous forest cover, making it suitable for use as habitat and for movement by a wide range of terrestrial animals (pers. comm.
+A. Dibb 2012).
 Use of this corridor by wolverine is well-documented.
-The Mount Bosworth - Wapta Lake area is one of few areas where there is potential for goats to cross the TransCanada Highway (A. Dibb, LLYK Wildlife Specialist, pers. comm., April 18, 2005).
+The Mount Bosworth - Wapta Lake area is one of few areas where there is potential for goats to cross the TransCanada Highway (pers. comm.
+A. Dibb 2005).
+Radio telemetry studies have also documented the use of the pass by other species including grizzly bear, elk, and wolves (pers. comm.
+A. Dibb 2012).